-The share of emissions from AFOLU is low in wealthier countries, where the energy, industry and transport sectors are high emitters.
+The share of emissions from 'Agriculture, forestry and land use' (AFOLU) is low in wealthier countries, where the energy, industry and transport sectors are high emitters.
 Poorer countries have a high share of AFOLU emissions as they depend largely on the primary sector (Smith et al. 2014).